+By Daniel Archer.
+Last Updated May 9th 2022.
 Even when you are trying to recover damages or compensation that you are legally entitled to claim, the phrase ‘court proceedings’ can be enough to send a shudder down many people’s spines.
 Being told that you are going to court for a car accident settlement in the UK can conjure up images of court cases from TV shows and movies.

-Whilst the UK does not record statistics on the number of personal injury court proceedings or how many personal injury claim court cases are settled before the date of appearance, we know from experience that it is somewhere around 3% of all cases which are resolved in this manor.
+Whilst the UK does not record statistics on the number of personal injury court proceedings or how many personal injury claim court cases are settled before the date of appearance, we know from experience that it is somewhere around 3% of all cases which are resolved in this manner.
 This figure will vary from solicitor to solicitor and case to case, as well as through the year.
 However, as the number of personal injury court proceedings is relatively low you should remain confident that an amicable resolution can be found before your case gets to the state of going to court.

 In many of those cases where a claimant is going to court for a car accident settlement in the UK (or other settlement), it is because the claimant has chosen to pursue the case this far, i.e. that they stand to benefit from a much greater compensation award by doing so.

 - My Personal Injury Claim Is Going To Court

 Each year, over three million people in the UK are injured in personal accidents.
 As such, unfortunately, some claimants may need to prepare for court.
 In conjunction with the specialist solicitor, we will assign to your case, this article will help you to prepare for court.
 This article will work with their recommendation and can also act as your checklist for your personal injury case going to court.

-If you have pursued a personal injury claim and your solicitors were unable to reach an agreement on a satisfactory settlement then you may find that your personal injury claim is going to court and you therefore need to prepare for court.
+If you have pursued a personal injury claim and your solicitors were unable to reach an agreement on a satisfactory settlement then you may find that your personal injury claim is going to court and you, therefore, need to prepare for court.
 A personal injury claim going to court allows a Judge to assess either Quantum and/or Liability.
-These are legal terms which are used in assessing damages.
-Quantum is the level of compensation which you should receive for your injuries, and Liability establishes whose fault the accident was.
+These are legal terms that are used in assessing damages.
+Quantum is the level of compensation that you should receive for your injuries, and Liability establishes whose fault the accident was.

 Initially, your solicitor will work with the defendant to try and find an amicable solution.
 However, in a minority of cases, this will not be possible.
 When you are at the stage where your personal injury case is going to court, you will find yourself with paperwork and forms that will need to be completed before the case goes to court, and in order to ensure that it does, in fact, get to court.

 Examples of paperwork required to prepare for court include: